 Luckily this downpour only lasted a couple of hours, which we spent playing cards with the fellow travelers we had crossed the border with.

-Where I stayed in Huay Xai: Sabaidee Guesthouse
+Where to stayed in Huay Xai: Sabaidee Guesthouse

 Our first accommodation in Laos was Sabaidee Guesthouse in Huay Xai.
 The village is tiny and there aren’t that many guesthouses.
-After walking around the village and checking out another accommodation we choose Sabaidee.
+After walking around the village and checking out another accommodation we choose to stay at Sabaidee.

 The room was very specious, bathroom was okay, everything was clean and the staff at the reception was friendly.